stefanv/numpy/doc/neps/enum.rst

 We will maintain both a map from names to values, as well as the inverse map from values to names.

-The name-to-value mapping will be stored as a Capsule in the dtype metadata dict under the key '__n2v__'.
+The name-to-value mapping will be stored as a CObject_ in the dtype metadata dict under the key '__n2v__'.
-The value-to-name mapping will be stored as a Capsule in the dtype metadata dict under the key '__v2n__'.
+The value-to-name mapping will be stored as a CObject in the dtype metadata dict under the key '__v2n__'.
 In addition to convenience, this scheme will maintain the immutability of dtypes in the case of open enums.

 *Example code storing and retrieving a KHash in a Python Capule goes here*